What Is In-App Guidance? (+Benefits, Examples)

 There are many reasons for you to spend time developing in-app guidance.
 Let’s have a look at the most significant ones.

-1. Better onboarding and reduced time-to-value
+1. Contextual onboarding and reduced time-to-value

 Have you heard of the “aha!” moment?
 It happens when a product user first realizes its value for their use case.
 The aha moment triggers a positive emotional reaction among users and makes them understand how a product has solved a problem for them, answered a question, or taught them a new skill.
-In-app guidance helps drive users to this moment faster, reducing time-to-value for realizing a product’s full capabilities.

 2. Increase user engagement